There are a number of ways WorkCover can support you while you’re recovering from a work-related injury or illness.

 - damage to clothing or jewellery

-- vehicle damage if the injury occurs while travelling to or from work
+- damage to your car if your injury happened while travelling to or from work

 Mental health support

-- 1300 MH CALL (1300 642 255) is a confidential mental health telephone triage service for Queenslanders that provides the first point of contact to public mental health services
+- 1300 MH CALL (1300 642 255) is a confidential mental health telephone service for Queenslanders that will link you to public mental health services

 - Lifeline: 13 11 14